micmejia/bible-dump/AMPC/Mark/Mark 7.md

-And Jesus arose and went away from there to the region of Tyre _and Sidon_.
+And Jesus arose and went away from there to the region of Tyre and Sidon.
 And He went into a house and did not want anyone to know [that He was there]; but it was not possible for Him to be hidden [from public notice].